zacharysparrow/RAG_Website_Assistant/README.md

 fill out zach_info.md with answers to common interview questions

 RAG system:
-tune prompt to make AI more willing to search

 Other:
 switch to better model after all features implemented